status-im/nimbus-eth2/docs/the_nimbus_book/src/run-a-validator.md

 This is a simple, safe and efficient way to get started.

-advanced users may want to use a separate [validator client](./validator-client.md) process instead.
+Advanced users may want to use a separate [validator client](./validator-client.md) process instead.
 ```

 ## 1. Deposit